halelab/GBS-SNP-CROP/README.md

 This is the official development repository for GBS-SNP-CROP

+The original manuscript could be found on [BMC Bioinformatic page][1].

-Please, see [GBS-SNP-CROP User manual][1].
+Please, see [GBS-SNP-CROP User manual][2].

-See also Professor Iago Hale [Lab page][2].
+See also Professor Iago Hale [Lab page][3].

 ###Introduction
-The GBS SNP Calling Reference Optional Pipeline (GBS-SNP-CROP) is executed via a sequence of [seven Perl scripts][3] which integrate custom parsing and filtering procedures with well-known, vetted bioinformatic tools, giving the user full access to all intermediate files.
+The GBS SNP Calling Reference Optional Pipeline (GBS-SNP-CROP) is executed via a sequence of [seven Perl scripts][4] which integrate custom parsing and filtering procedures with well-known, vetted bioinformatic tools, giving the user full access to all intermediate files.
 By employing a novel strategy of SNP calling based on the correspondence of within-individual to across-population patterns of polymorphism, the pipeline is able to identify and distinguish high-confidence SNPs from both sequencing and PCR errors.
 The pipeline adopts a clustering strategy to build a population-tailored "Mock Reference" using the same GBS data for downstream SNP calling and genotyping.
 Designed for libraries of paired-end (PE) read of arbitrary lengths, GBS-SNP-CROP maximizes data usage by eliminating unnecessary data culling due to imposed length uniformity requirements.
 GBS-SNP-CROP is a complete bioinformatics pipeline developed primarily to support curation, research, and breeding programs wishing to utilize GBS for the cost-effective genome-wide characterization of plant genetic resources, mainly in the absence of a reference genome.
 The pipeline, however, can also be used when a reference genome is available, either as a standalone analysis or as a complement to reference-based analyses via alternative pipelines (e.g. TASSEL-GBS) or indeed its own reference-independent analysis.

 ### Pipeline workflow
 * **Stage 1.
 Process the raw GBS data**